TANYA'S

 Treatments may include fluid therapy, potassium citrate or bicarbonate of soda.

-You can read about metabolic acidosis in more detail on the What Do All Those Test Results Mean? page.
+You can read about metabolic acidosis in more detail on the Metabolic Acidosis page.

 PCV or HCT